diku-dk/futhark-ppopp19/README.md

     data generation scripts.
 This should be preinstalled (or easily installable) on just about any Unix system.

+As a guideline, the `Dockerfile` contains commands showing how to install the necessary components on a Debian/Ubuntu machine.

 ## Usage

 Ideally, run `make` and everything will happen.
 All external